raspberrypi/documentation/configuration/config-txt.md

 #### cmdline

-The command line parameter string.
-This can be used instead of a `cmdline.txt` file.
+The alternative filename on the boot partition to read the kernel command line string from; the default value is `cmdline.txt`.

 #### kernel